2015 World Championships in Athletics – Men's decathlon

 The men's decathlon at the 2015 World Championships in Athletics was held at the Beijing National Stadium on 28 and 29 August.

+The winning margin was 350 points which as of 2024 is the only time the decathlon has been won by more than 300 points at these championships.

 The overwhelming favorite here had to be the World Record Holder, Olympic Champion and defending Champion, Ashton Eaton.
 This was Eaton's first decathlon of the year.
 American Trey Hardee entered as the world leader.
 Pan American Games and Commonwealth Games champion and returning bronze medalist Damian Warner and returning silver medalist and Götzis winner Michael Schrader were also medal contenders.

 Eaton won the first event, the 100 metres in 10.23, a World Championship Decathlon best and #139 in the world, but slightly off world record pace.
 Warner, Rico Freimuth, and Felipe Dos Santos were right behind him in that fourth heat.
 In the long jump, again Eaton led, his 7.88 slightly off world record pace and behind his seasonal best but still equal to the #93 jump in the world.
-Schrader was the second best jumper of the day but Dos Santos held on to third place.
+Schrader was the second-best jumper of the day but Dos Santos held on to third place.

 Freimuth took over third place by winning the shot put in 15.50, Eaton's 14.52 a foot improvement over world record pace.
 A 2.10 high jump moved Kurt Felix into third position, while Eaton's 2.01 lost a little ground to the world record.